benmneb/pts-converter/README.md

 ## About

-This project started out as an internal utility function to automatically convert the PTS references in my project [The 40 Buddhist Meditation Subjects](https://github.com/benmneb/meditation-subjects) which is a PWA of the practical instructions from the Visuddhimagga.
+This project started out as an internal utility function to automatically convert the PTS references in my project [The 40 Buddhist Meditation Subjects](https://github.com/benmneb/meditation-subjects) which is a prettified version of the practical instructions from the Visuddhimagga.

 This PTS reference converter was built on top of the great open source work done by [olaster](https://gitlab.com/olastor/pts-converter/), which was built on top of the priceless open source work going on at [Sutta Central](https://suttacentral.net).